abergmeier/chunked.js/README.md

 Was started as polyfill for [Streams API](https://dvcs.w3.org/hg/streams-api/raw-file/tip/Overview.htm#stream-interface), but due to the sheer size of the spec, it was reduced to handle just downloading, which is exactly, what Mozilla's extension does.

+###Scenario:
+The main usage for this should be with downloading large files via _http_.
+It aims to fix problems like:
+* Large files need a long time to download.
+Currently processing them is only possible after loading has finished.
+With chunked.js you can start processing as soon as the first *chunk* (_scnr_) was received.
+* Large files may result in an Javascript heap overflow.
+Via _chunked.js_ you can choose to only process a smaller fraction at a time.

 ###Usage:

 `XMLHttpRequest.responseType =` < _normal types_ > | `"chunked-text"` | `"chunked-blob"` | `"chunked-arraybuffer";`